Managing traders

 A trader will usually mean a supplier so on the rest of this page we will usually refer to suppliers.

-Creating a new trader
+Creating a new supplier

 A supplier can be created like this: